-The WHS management plan must detail how the principal contractor will consult and cooperate with other duty holders.
-There should be ongoing consultation and cooperation between all duty holders so that when work overlaps, each person is aware of other construction activities and they can control the hazards and risks created by this.
-Examples of how the principal contractor may do this include:
+The principal contractor must include details in the WHS management plan about how the persons conducting a business or undertaking at the workplace will consult and cooperate with each other.
+There should be ongoing consultation and cooperation between all duty holders so that when work overlaps, each person is aware of other construction activities and can control any associated hazards and risks.
+Examples include:

-- hold pre-commencement WHS meetings with contractors and subcontractors - schedule regular contractor/subcontractor WHS meetings - hold toolbox WHS meetings - establish a construction project WHS committee - distribute a regular WHS newsletter
+- holding pre-commencement WHS meetings with all contractors and subcontractors - scheduling regular contractor/subcontractor WHS meetings - holding toolbox WHS meetings - establishing a construction project WHS committee - distributing a regular WHS newsletter.